open-source-labs/Chronos/examples/kubernetes/README.md

 2. Open your web browser and navigate to `localhost:32000`.
 If you've correctly completed step 1 of the setup, you'll be directed to the Grafana login page.
 Use `admin` for both the username and password to log in.
 You can update the password after logging in if needed.

-3. Navigate to `Home -> Administration -> Service accounts`, then click `Add service account` to create an service account.
-Be sure to choose `Admin` as the role.
-Then click `Add service account token`, hit `generate`, you are done!
-Remember this token, you will be using this token to access Grafana HTTP API programmatically.
+3. Go to `Home -> Administration -> Service accounts`, and select `Add service account` to establish a new service account.
+Make sure to designate `Admin` as the role.
+Then, click on `Add service account token`, press `generate`, and you're finished!
+Keep this token in mind as you'll utilize it for accessing Grafana HTTP API programmatically.

 4. Add a `.env` file to the _server_ folder that contains the following key/value pairs: